www.batteryvalue.com.au

 And at the same time dodgy sellers use the notion 'sealed' to imply the advantages of a true VRLA battery which is a lot more expensive to produce and has the above mentioned benefits.

-'Maintenance free' is a total misnomer as such batteries should be called 'non servicable'.
+'Maintenance free' is a total misnomer as such batteries should be called 'non serviceable'.

 Non VRLA 'sealed maintenance free deep cycle' batteries are the worst of them all since these batteries do not have any means of recombining hydrogen and oxygen which are produced during the charging process - no matter how well controlled the charging takes place.
 They lose electrolyte, through their vents.
 And this loss of electrolyte cannot be compensated by topping off, because the manufacturer has been cutting corners purely for the sake of increasing profits.